tobyndockerill/multisite-global-search/readme.txt

 Contributors: aliciagh
 Tags: search, multisite, buddypress, widget, multilingual, global, shortcode Requires at least: 3.0
-Tested up to: 3.1.4
+Tested up to: 3.3
-Stable tag: 1.2.7
+Stable tag: 1.2.8

 Adds the ability to search through blogs into your WordPress Multisite installation.
-Based on my other plugin WPMU GLobal Search.

 == Description ==

 Easily search through all blogs into your WordPress Multisite by post title, post content or post author.
 Multisite Global Search doesn't work with single WordPress installation and it must be activated for all sites using "network activate" in the Administration Panel.
-This plugin is based on my other global search plugin, [WPMU Global Search](http://wordpress.org/extend/plugins/wpmu-global-search).
-It has some new features but if you want to keep using the older version of Wordpress MU, you can install my other plugin.
 Currently in the following languages:

 * English